Girls With Gumption | Chelsea & Edith Brooke Wells

-Chelsea was born six months before me and we grew up together as cousins and best friends.
-We lived across the street from each other most of our childhood, and we've endured junior high, high school, bad relationships, bad fights, first jobs, first cars, college, and weddings together.
+Chelsea and I grew up 6 months apart, cousins and best friends.
+We lived across the street from each other through most of our childhood, and we've endured junior high, high school, bad relationships, bad fights, first jobs, first cars, college graduations, and weddings together.

-When Chelsea and her husband, Brandon, announced they were pregnant, the news came with insurmountable joy.
-I was living in Austin by then and her 3 hours north in Fort Worth.
+When Chelsea and her husband, Brandon, announced they were pregnant, the news came with insurmountable joy!
+I was living in Austin, a 3-hour drive from her in Fort Worth.
 It was a Sunday morning when I got the news that Chelsea was in labor, some 24 weeks into her pregnancy.
-I left immediately and drove straight to the hospital, where Chelsea and I cried tears of joy together at the birth of their daughter, Edie Brooke.
+I left town immediately and drove straight to the hospital, where Chelsea and I cried tears of joy together at the birth of their daughter, Edie Brooke.

-Edie had a short, yet monumental and meaningful, life.
+Edie had a short, monumental and meaningful life.

 I sat down with Chelsea 20 months later, unsure what to ask.
 I told her, "If you were anyone else, I'd be terrified right now.
 I wouldn't know what to say.
 But you're my best friend so...why don't you just start from the beginning and we'll see what happens?"

-Today's Girls With Gumption was meant to be the story of Chelsea, and it really is, in many ways, but at the end of our conversation, we were surprised to find that it was really about Edie.
+Today's Girl With Gumption was meant to be the story of Chelsea, and it is, in many ways.
+But by the end of our conversation we were surprised to find that this story was Edie's all along.